 22. Check-out The Dollar Store: You can get some items for cheaper at dollar stores and not lose out significantly on quality.
-Better still, focus on buying run of the mill items like freezer bags, lunch bags, duct tape, picture frames, greeting cards, disposable plates and spoons, etc. from these stores.
+Better still, focus on buying run-of-the-mill items like freezer bags, lunch bags, duct tape, picture frames, greeting cards, disposable plates, spoons, etc. from these stores.
 Make sure the item you are paying for is worth a dollar.

 24. Visit The Library: Save money on buying books by borrowing from your local library.
 You can also utilize their free activities, classes, workshops, tool rentals, and more.

-26. Plan Vacations Early: Start planning in advance, create a vacation fund to save the cash required, and utilize travel rewards card offers to earn some money back.
-Consider a staycation, and instead of traveling abroad, visit local attractions to save money.
+27. Plan Vacations Early: Start planning in advance, create a vacation fund to save the cash required, and utilize travel rewards card offers to earn some money back.
+Consider a staycation, and instead of travelling abroad, visit local attractions to save money.

-27. Embrace DIY: Honing your DIY skills will save you a ton of money over time.
-See how I saved about $1,500 when I stripped, cleaned, stained and sealed our deck.
+28. Embrace DIY: Honing your DIY skills will save you a ton of money over time.
+See how I saved about $1,500 when I stripped, cleaned, stained, and sealed our deck.
 Be practical and only undertake tasks that won’t land you in trouble.
 There are many useful DIY sites to use as your source of inspiration.